I Think I Love It

-"I Think I Love It" is a song by Romanian singer Alexandra Stan, digitally released through Universal Music Romania on 28 June 2019.
+"I Think I Love It" is a song by Romanian singer Alexandra Stan, digitally released through Universal Music Romania on 28 June 2019 as the first single from Stan’s fifth album Rainbows.
 It was written by Krishane and Radu Bolfea, while the production was handled by Stan, Bolfea, Cătălin Safta, Achi, Adelina Stinga and Vlad Lucan.
 A reggae pop track, the song's lyrics discuss the theme of love and freedom.
 An accompanying music video for the song was uploaded to Stan's YouTube channel on 1 July 2019, directed by Criss Blaziny.
 Making use of several explicit scenes, it features the singer and model Geni Olaru driving a red Corvette car and posing in different ways.
 Further promoted by several live performances, the song peaked at number 38 on Romania's Airplay 100 ranking.

 Background and composition

 "I Think I Love It" was released for digital download on 28 June 2019 by Universal Music Romania in various countries.
 Prior to release, Stan had spent several months in the United States, following which she signed new record deals with the aforementioned label and MediaPro Music.
 The song served as her first single in over a year after "Mami" (2018).
 It was written by Krishane and Radu Bolfea, while production was handled by Stan, Bolfea, Cătălin Safta, Achi, Adelina Stinga and Vlad Lucan; the latter also provided mixing and mastering.
 A reggae pop track, the genre is further emphasized by a "producer" hook featured throughout.
 The lyrics "paint a picture of being in love and the good and happy feelings that come with that", as well as reminding "us to take risks, to fall in love, to dance and to do the most crazy things".